 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 The base of these parfaits is loaded with Walkers Shortbread cookies.
-You know my friends at Walkers, right?
-I have been blogging for them for several months now, sharing things like Lemon Raspberry Shortbread Magic Bars, Chocolate Shortbread Mousse Parfaits, Espresso Chip Magic Bars and PBJ Mini Shortbread Cookie Sandwiches.
-You can check those out in the bottom of this post.
-Anyway, Walkers Shortbread cookies make the perfect compliment to these peach parfaits.
+Shortbread cookies make the perfect complement to these peach parfaits.
 The buttery shortbreads quite literally melt in you mouth and offset the sweetness of the peaches.
-You will need an extra long spoon for these to make sure you get a bite of cookie, peaches and whipped cream!
+You will need an extra-long spoon for these to make sure you get a bite of cookie, peaches and whipped cream!

 - 4 Large peaches